Home

 So, the first task of a would be influencer is to know the influence tactics that are available for them to use.

-The list above and Cialdini's principles are a good start.
+The list above and Cialdini's principles (see my influence summary) are a good start.

 Then it's important to practice the application of each tactic because using each tactic is a skill and skills need to be practiced.

-Using influence tactics well requires a healthy combination of interpersonal, communication, presentation, and assertiveness techniques, verbal skills such as asserting, probing, persisting, speaking conversationally, and willingness to ask for favours.
+Using influence tactics well requires a healthy combination of interpersonal, communication, presentation, and assertiveness techniques, verbal skills such as asserting, probing, persisting, speaking conversationally, and willingness to ask for favors.

 Yet, equally important are non-verbal skills such as conveying energy and enthusiasm, using a compelling tone of voice, using authority without appearing heavy-handed, sensitivity to others' feelings and needs, and building rapport and trust.